mehranhydary/suave-template/README.md

 You can use Forge to deploy contracts to SUAVE.

-1. Replace all `SuaveForge.sol` imports with `Suave.sol`
+1. Replace all `SuaveForge.sol` imports with `Suave.sol`.
-2. Get Rigil ETH from the faucet
+2. Get Rigil ETH from the [faucet](https://faucet.rigil.suave.flashbots.net/).
-3. Create a `.env` file in the root of this folder as follows
+3. Create a `.env` file in the root of this folder as follows.

 ```
 RPC_URL=https://rpc.rigil.suave.flashbots.net
 PK=ADD_YOUR_PRIVATE_KEY_HERE
 ```

-4. Upon saving it, return to your terminal and run `source .env`
+4. Upon saving it, return to your terminal and run `source .env`.
+There's an example (`.env.example`) that you can copy and use in the root folder of this repository.
 5. Now you can use your `.env` variables in your terminal.
 Run the following command to deploy your contracts

 ```